truenas/documentation/content/CORE/GettingStarted/COREReleaseNotes.md

 For more details on feature flags see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

-## Nightly Changelog
+## 13.3-BETA.1 Changelog

+{{< include file="/static/includes/EarlyReleaseWarning.md" >}}

+**May 7, 2024**

+iXsystems is pleased to release TrueNAS CORE 13.3-BETA.1!
+This has software component updates and security fixes that are in the polishing phase.

 Notable changes:

-* Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and scheduled for removal in CORE 13.3.
+* Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and removed in CORE 13.3 ([NAS-127694](https://ixsystems.atlassian.net/browse/NAS-127694)).
   Beginning in CORE 13.0-U6, the CORE web interface generates an alert when the deprecated service is either actively running or is enabled to start on boot.
   Users should migrate to a separately maintained [MinIO plugin]({{< relref "MinIOPlugin.md" >}}) or otherwise move any production data away from the S3 service storage location before upgrading to a 13.3 pre-release version.
   See the CORE 13.0 tutorial for [detailed migration instructions](http://www.truenas.com/docs/core/13.0/coretutorials/jailspluginsvms/plugins/minioplugin/).